Mareliusmoen/cosmic-ninja/README.md

    - Select the correct branch for deployment from the drop-down menu and click the "Deploy Branch" button for manual deployment.

 ## NOTE
-Please note that some trailing white spaces and 'invalid… ' errors will show up in pep8 linter because of the ASCII art at the beginning of each chapter string.
+- Please note that some trailing white spaces and 'invalid… ' errors will show up in pep8 linter because of the ASCII art at the beginning of each chapter string.
+- Please note I didnt know how to preview my total project (with html and styling) except for deploying, so some comits are trial and error for extra features I wanted in the project connected to the HTML and styling of that HTML to be fixed as I went along.

 ## Acknowledgments
 - Deployment description in this readme.md file is from dnlbowers and his battleship apps readme.md file; https://github.com/dnlbowers/battleships/tree/main